appsnipp/cheatsheets/Books/CleanCode/1_meaningful_names.md

 - **Variables:** Should describe *what* they hold.
 For instance, `userAge` clearly indicates its content, unlike `a`.
 - **Functions:** Should describe *what* they do, typically starting with a verb.
 For example, `calculateTotal()` vs. `doCalc()`.
 Functions should be short and perform a single action.
 - **Classes and Modules:** Named for the abstraction they represent.
-A class handling user authentication could be `AuthManager` instead of `UM`.
+A class handling user authentication could be `AuthManager` instead of `m`.

 ### Examples
-Bad Naming Example (generated_image:12):
+Bad Naming Example :
 ```java
 int a;
 void m() {